 The study, led by Daniel F. Hermens, PhD, of the Brain and Mind Research Institute at the University of Sydney in Australia, looked at how often teens with mental health conditions were drinking or smoking tobacco or marijuana.

-The study included data collected from 2,122 Australian youth, aged 12 to 30, based both on questionnaires given to the participants and on clinical assessments from their mental healthcare providers.
+The study included data collected from 2,122 Australian youth, aged 12 to 30, based on both questionnaires given to the participants and on clinical assessments from their mental healthcare providers.

 The participants were asked about their frequency of using alcohol, nicotine and marijuana products.
 Within the larger group, 522 of the participants provided more detailed information about their alcohol use.

-All the participants in the study were being assessed and/or treated for one or more mental health condition.
+All the participants in the study were being assessed and/or treated for one or more mental health conditions.
 These conditions included depression, bipolar disorder, anxiety disorders, psychosis (schizophrenia), substance use, personality disorders, eating disorder, autism spectrum disorders and behavioral or developmental disorders, such as attention deficit hyperactivity disorder (ADHD) and impulse disorders.

 After gathering data on alcohol, nicotine and marijuana use, the researchers then divided the responses into three categories based on age groups: ages 12 to 17, ages 18 to 19 and ages 20 to 30.